microsoft/Azure_Kinect_ROS_Driver/README.md

 - Rectified depth Images in the color camera resolution
 - Rectified color Images in the depth camera resolution
 - The IMU sensor stream
+- A TF2 model representing the extrinsic calibration of the camera

 The camera is fully configurable using a variety of options which can be specified in ROS launch files or on the command line.

-However, this node does ***not*** expose all the sensor data from the Azure Kinect.
+However, this node does ***not*** expose all the sensor data from the Azure Kinect Sensor SDK.
 It does not provide access to:

 - Skeleton tracking data
-- Microphone array data
+- Microphone array

 For more information about how to use the node, please see the [usage guide](docs/usage.md).